drrob1/src/README.md

 7.  launchv -- takes a regexp, shuffles the matches and starts vlc w/ the first n files on the command line
 8.  lv2 -- takes a regexp, shuffles the matches, writes an .xspf file and starts vlc to use that file.
 9.  cal -- Simple CLI program that creates a file for paper output, a year on a page, and a 2nd file to import into Excel to be used to make a schedule.
 10. calg -- Displays 6 months of a calendar just using colortext.
+Writes schedule template using hardcoded names.
-11. calgo -- calendar pgm written in Go using termbox-go.
+11. calgo -- calendar pgm written in Go based on calg code.
+Writes schedule template using a config file for the names.
+12. oldcalgo -- calendar pgm written in Go using tcell.
+Name implies it's not up to date.
+12. caltcell -- calendar pgm written in Go using tcell.
 Not up to date.
-12. caltcell -- calendar pgm written in Go using tcell.
 13. dsrt -- directory sort program.
 Sorted by mod timestamp or size.
+14. fdsrt -- directory sort pgm sorted by modified timestamp or size, using concurrency to collect filenames
 14. ds -- truncated directory sort intended for narrow terminal windows or columns
+15. dvfirst -- directory sort program based on dsrt, but using viper for its options
+16. dv -- directory sort program based on fdsrt, using viper for its options
 15. rex -- uses regular expressions to match the file names.
 16. ofx2csv -- takes open financial exchange datafile and writes in csv format.
 17. fromfx, fromfx2, queuefx -- takes qfx, ofx or qbo bank file and writes xls, csv, xlsx and directly to sqlite3 .db formats.